Animals (The Goodies)

 "Animals" is an episode of the British comedy television series The Goodies.
 This episode is also known as "Animal Liberation" and "Animal Lib" and also "Watership Down".

-Written by The Goodies, with songs and music by Bill Oddie.
+It was written by The Goodies, with songs and music by Bill Oddie.

 Plot

 Tim has been collecting various animals to take part in showbiz.
-However, his agency is not a commercial success due to his pathetic ways of training animals and Bill is crazed by hunger for meat which he has not eaten while feeding the animals.
-Graeme arrives to collect lions for the circus but Tim has no big cats or bears for cruel taming.
-So, Bill and Graeme came up other ideas and put the animals to work in energy-saving domestic duties.
+However, his agency is not a commercial success due to his feeble kindness and pathetic ways of training animals; even Bill is crazed with hunger for meat.
+He has not eaten anything while feeding the animals, as Tim neglected him by forcing Bill to do all the work for him.
+Graeme arrives to collect lions for the circus, but Tim has no big cats or bears for cruel taming.
+Tim attempts to prove that kindness is the best method to train animals with (after Graeme has also sneered "You couldn't teach a cow to eat grass!") from a tap dancing dog to a small budgie riding on a big bicycle in the office, which does not impress Greame; then he tries to get everyone's attention on the street with a dog and a street organ, but they take no notice of them.
+Greame rightfully points out to Tim that his "soppy approach to training animals is simply not a commercial proposition."
+So, Tim gives up trying to get the animals into the act, but he discovers that Bill and Graeme came up other ideas and put the animals to work in energy-saving domestic duties.
 Tim is horrified at what they have done, so he decides to support an "Animal Discrimination Act": Animals are granted equal rights with humans and it is now illegal for humans to exploit animals.

 This includes a ban on eating animals, which enrages carnivorous Bill, who decides to "speak out" for vegetables in the "Rabid Frost Programme", where he ends up eating the leader of the Animal Revolutionary Party and making animals angry for seeing the true meaning of human nature.
 In the end, the humans have to disguise themselves as rabbits to escape from the fury of the animals.